bisgardo/concordium-docker/helm-charts/concordium-node/README.md

 No `ingress` is being set up because the endpoints are not HTTP based.

-The chart has been verified to work (with 1 and 2 replicas) in [minikube](https://minikube.sigs.k8s.io/docs/) on Linux.
+The chart has been verified to work (with 1 and 2 replicas) in [minikube](https://minikube.sigs.k8s.io/docs/) v1.22.0 on Ubuntu 20.04.

 *Missing features*